Before I tell you about the awesome solution, let me paint a picture of the not-so-cool problem.

 This is inefficient.
 Repetitious back-and-forth can easily increase development time several-fold.
 The remedy, as you may have guessed, is to replace mockups with a fully-functioning prototype—in this case, an actual interactive website.
 This is tremendously powerful because working prototypes are:

 Let’s dive into these benefits and explain why they’re so valuable to you, your client, and your general sanity as a designer.
-The more you can appreciate live prototypes, the more you’ll get into the habit of efficiently using them, and the much happier your clients will be.
+The more you can appreciate live prototypes, the more you’ll get into the habit of efficiently using them, and the happier your clients will be.

 Consider how, when using Photoshop, you can create design elements that aren’t actually feasible using HTML and CSS—potentially forcing you to redesign them when you begin building the real site.
-Depending on how big the change is, this could even require getting approval from the client again—which not only could increase development time, but could also make them lose confidence in you.
+Depending on how big the change is, this could even require getting approval from the client again—which can not only could increase development time, but could also make them lose confidence in you.
 Using HTML and CSS to create a prototype ensures that everything you design is possible in the final product.

 This is where working prototypes really shine.
 Instead of handing your clients a series of PSDs, images, or drawings—where everything is static and lifeless—give them a living example they can play with.